W4RH4WK/cpp-init/opinions.md

 So, when you decide for or against using certain language features, don't blindly accept someone else's recommendation.
 Base your decision on a clear understanding of the benefits and drawbacks.
 If you think you are missing something, ask your peers why, or why not to use the feature and really pressure for a **technical** answer.

+That said, I believe that object oriented programming is overhyped and commonly leads to more problems than it solves.

 ## Modules are Dead on Arrival